appium/appium-chromedriver/README.md

 Since version 5.6 the second environment variable has been added: `CHROMELABS_URL`.
 By default, it points to https://googlechromelabs.github.io, and is expected to contain the actual prefix of [Chrome for Testing availability](https://github.com/GoogleChromeLabs/chrome-for-testing#json-api-endpoints) JSON API.
-This API allows retrieval of chromedrivers whose versions are greater than 114.
+This API allows retrieval of chromedrivers whose major versions are greater than `114`.

 Similarly to the above it could be also defined in the .npmrc file: